-5.2.5.2.5 Abort
+5.2.6.2.5 Abort

 There are several ways to abort a diagnostic.
-Users can use a SCSI Bus Reset or a Bus Device Reset message to abort the diagnostic.
+A SCSI Bus Reset or a Bus Device Reset message can be used to abort the diagnostic.

-Users can abort a DST executing in background mode by using the abort code in the DST Function Code field.
+To abort a DST executing in background mode, use the abort code in the DST Function Code field.
 This will cause a 01 (self-test aborted by the application client) code to appear in the self-test results values log.
 All other abort mechanisms will be reported as a 02 (self-test routine was interrupted by a reset condition).

-5.2.6 Product warranty
+5.2.7 Product warranty

-See "Seagate" Technology Support Services" on page 6 for warranty contact information.
+See "Seagate® Technology Support Services" on page 7 for warranty contact information.